Whisby Nature Park

 About the reserve

 PLEASE NOTE: The Education Centre is currently closed until further notice.
 The car park and toilets are open.
-For the Natural World Centre opening times, please check their website.
+For the Natural World Centre opening times, please call 01522 688868 or check their Facebook page.
 Events have been cancelled to ensure the health and safety of our visitors, staff and volunteers.
-The nature reserve will remain open.
+The nature reserve is open.
 For our full statement please visit our Coronavirus update page.

 Whisby Nature Park is a beautiful landscape near Lincoln, full of wildlife, walks and trails.
 Once barren and lifeless, this amazing place now abounds with wildlife.
 The park was created by quarrying for sand and gravel, but nature has reclaimed the pits and bare sand, creating habitats for many species.